History of British nationality law: Early English and British nationality law

 Denization was therefore an exercise of executive power, whereas naturalisation was an exercise of legislative power.
-An example of the latter is the granting of English nationality to the Electress Sophia of Hanover, the heir to the throne under the Act of Settlement 1701.
-Naturalisation occurred by the passing, in 1705, of the Sophia Naturalization Act.
-This act granted English nationality to the Electress and to the Protestant "issue of her body", allowing all her future descendants a claim to English nationality.
-In 1957 Prince Ernest Augustus of Hanover successfully claimed citizenship of the UK & Colonies under this Act.
-Although the Act was repealed from 1 January 1949 by the British Nationality Act 1948, some descendants can still claim citizenship based on their parent's rights under the law as it existed prior to 1949.
-However, the Home Office believes that the Act does not generally give claimants a right of abode in the United Kingdom.
-Successful claims will normally be granted to only British Overseas Citizen status unless entitled to a right of abode in the UK under the Immigration Act 1971 as in force prior to 1983.
+An example of the latter is the granting of English nationality to the Electress Sophia of Hanover, the heir to the throne under the Act of Settlement 1701 (12 & 13 Will.
+3. c.
+2).
+Naturalisation occurred by the passing of the Sophia Naturalization Act 1705 (4 & 5 Ann. c.
+16).
+This act granted English nationality to the electress and to the Protestant "issue of her body", allowing all her future descendants a claim to English nationality.
+In 1957 Prince Ernest Augustus of Hanover successfully claimed citizenship of the UK and Colonies under this act.
+Although the act was repealed from 1 January 1949 by the British Nationality Act 1948, some descendants can still claim citizenship based on their parent's rights under the law as it existed prior to 1949.
+However, the Home Office believes that the act does not generally give claimants a right of abode in the United Kingdom.
+Successful claims will normally be granted to only those with British Overseas Citizen status unless entitled to a right of abode in the UK under the Immigration Act 1971 (c.
+77) as in force prior to 1983.

-Denization remained the usual form by which foreign-born subjects swore allegiance to the crown until general naturalisation acts were passed.
+Denization remained the usual form by which foreign-born subjects swore allegiance to the Crown until general naturalisation acts were passed.
 Naturalisation Acts were passed in 1844, 1847 and 1870.
-The 1870 act preserved the process of denization.
+The Naturalization Act 1870 (33 & 34 Vict. c.
+14) preserved the process of denization.
 However, by introducing administrative procedures for naturalising non-British subjects naturalisation became the preferred process.

-The 1870 legislation also introduced the concept of renunciation of British nationality, and provided for the first time that British women who married foreign men should lose their British nationality.
+The Naturalization Act 1870 also introduced the concept of renunciation of British nationality, and provided for the first time that British women who married foreign men should lose their British nationality.
 This was a radical break from the common law doctrine that citizenship could not be removed, renounced, or revoked.

-The loss of nationality at marriage was changed with the adoption of the British Nationality and Status of Aliens Act 1914.
+The loss of nationality at marriage was changed with the adoption of the British Nationality and Status of Aliens Act 1914 (4 & 5 Geo.
+5. c.
+17).
 This codified for the first time the law relating to British nationality.
 However, it did not mark a major change in the substantive content of the law.
 This was to wait until 1948.

 British Nationality and Status of Aliens Act 1914

-This legislation came into force on 1 January 1915 as 4&5 Geo. c.17.
+The British Nationality and Status of Aliens Act 1914 (4 & 5 Geo.
+5. c.
+17) came into force on 1 January 1915.
 British subject status was acquired as follows: